lshake/ansible-looper/README.md

 Configuration file, described below.

 **-p PLAN**
 Comma-seperated list of test plans, described below.
+The testing framework will look for plans in the _plans_directory_ specified in the config file.
 It should be noted that specifying a test plan will override any enabled tests in the config file.

 ## HA Testing